Research Equipment: Investments and material development

 Topoi selectively invests in areas outside the work of the Cluster, thereby yielding sustained added value at highly diverse levels.
-For the protection of materials through digitalisation, and the long-term securing and archiving of objects of research, Topoi has, for example, invested in two pieces of equipment.
+For the protection of materials through digitization, and the long-term securing and archiving of research objects, Topoi has invested in innovative and modern technology.

 In the Near Eastern Museum (SMB-SPK), a purchase was made of a modular, self-calibrating optical 3D-measuring system (KolibriMulti) developed by the Frauenhofer Society.
 It digitises complex smaller objects such as cylinder seals, making them accessible for museum work and exhibition planning.